belja198/simple-raylib-jet-fighter/README.md

 # simple-raylib-jet-fighter
-Classic arcare Jet fighter remade in raylib and cpp
+Classic arcade Jet fighter remade in raylib and cpp